shpuld/sui-qc/README.md

 SUI keeps track of which things are clicked/held/released/focused/etc on by using action elements with unique string ids.

-`void(vector pos, vector size, string id, void(float index, vector click_ratios) action) sui_action_element`
+`void(vector pos, vector size, string id, void(float index, vector click_ratios) action, float is_kb_nav_disabled = FALSE) sui_action_element`

 Creates a clickable area at `pos` with `size`.
 The `id` should be unique per frame.
 The `action` function can be used for instant effects that you want on click and want the relative position of where the element was clicked on, but most often you can use `sui_noop` for bypassing this and using the other click/hold/hover/release checks for mapping actions to this element.
+Use `is_kb_nav_disabled` if you don't want this element to be selectable with keyboard/controller (like scrollbars for example).

 `float() sui_click_held`